lyxm58290/PayCalculator/README.md

-# Payper Plan
+# 📝Payper Plan

 ## Personal Project

 As a part-time tuition teacher and full-time university student, I often struggled to keep track of student lesson records — with frequent rescheduling, last-minute cancellations, and changing lesson timings.
 Managing all these while juggling schoolwork made monthly pay calculations a real hassle.

-This personal project was created to help others like me — students who tutor on the side — track lessons and calculate monthly pay automatically and fuss-free.
+This personal project was created to help others like me — students who tutor on the side — track lessons and calculate monthly pay automatically and fuss-free. 💻

 #### What this project uses:
 - Telegram Bot (set up via @BotFather)